backupAL-Az/backupAL-Az/README.md

 - 🌱 I have an Engineer background  and I am focusing on field of software development and cybersecurity.

-- 💞️ I recently started to work with github, I used to work with gitlab.

 - 📫 I use this platform to share my previous work.
+Of course, my current work is private.👀

 <br>